Geelong Nurses' Conference

 Stress reduction is front and central in today's fast paced health environments.
 Stress affects all staff and is well-known to be detrimental to health and productivity.
 Nursing is considered to be one of the most stressful jobs as a result of long hours, the need for critical decision-making and therefore potential for burn-out amongst nurses is high.
 This session considers:

 - What impact does stress have on our body and mind?

 - What strategies can reduce stress on a day to day basis?

-- Practice some deep breathing and relaxation strategies that could benefit you and your patients
+- Practise some deep breathing and relaxation strategies that could benefit you and your patient

 The Goal Need for Program

 Safety and quality are essential and are directly linked to knowledge.
 The need for you to continually seek new information in regard to the nursing care you provide is a given, no matter where you work.
 This is a time when:

 - Throughput is no longer the goal of care and is being replaced with quality outcomes.